-In identifying the cognitive processes underlying expert tactical decision making, this study highlights specific skills found to be most appropriate and successful in British Police firearms domains and as a result, instructors can concentrate their training to these specific skills (Clark & Estes, 1996; Klien & Militello, 2001; Pirolli & Card, 2005; WBI, 2007).
-In other professions requiring rapid decision making in risky environments there has been significant research to understand and train operational thinking skills e.g. aviation (Orasanu & Fischer, 1997; Seamster et al., 1993), prehospital/medical emergency (Gunnarsson & Stomberg, 2009; Wong & Blandford, 2002) and the military (Thunholm, 2005).
+In identifying the cognitive processes underlying expert tactical decision making, this study highlights specific skills found to be most appropriate and successful in British Police firearms domains and as a result, instructors can concentrate their training to these specific skills (Klein & Militello, 2001; WBI, 2007).
+In other professions requiring rapid decision making in risky environments there has been significant research to understand and train operational thinking skills, e.g., aviation (Orasanu & Fischer, 1997; Seamster et al., 1993), and prehospital/medical emergency (Gunnarsson & Stomberg, 2009; Wong & Blandford, 2002).

 Research Approach

-This exploratory study employed Cognitive Task Analysis (CTA) methods using the Critical Decision Method (CDM) interview protocol (Crandall, Klein & Hoffman, 2006; Hoffman, Crandall & Klein, 2008) to examine the expert decision making of British firearms officers during armed confrontations.
+This exploratory study employed Cognitive Task Analysis (CTA) methods to examine the expert decision making of British firearms officers during armed confrontations.
 CTA is a set of methods used to identify and explain the “mental processes involved in performing a task” (Klein & Militello, 2001, p.
 163), that is cognitively complex (requiring an extensive knowledge base, complex inferences and judgement) and that takes place in a naturalistic environment (O’Hare, Wiggins, Williams & Wong, 1998).
 Considering that AFOs are required to make decisions under high levels of uncertainty, time pressure and risk, this sample are considered to serve as a paradigmatic example of Naturalistic Decision Making (NDM) at work (Roth et al., 2010).
-As such, CTA methods were selected as the most appropriate approach for generating insight and understanding about cognition in this specific real world context (Crandall, Klein & Hoffman, 2006; Tofel Grefhl & Feldon, 2013; Wiltshire et al., 2014).
+As such, CTA methods were selected as the most appropriate approach for generating insight and understanding about cognition in this specific real world context (Crandall, Klein & Hoffman, 2006; Tofel Grefhl & Feldon, 2013).

-CTA has been found to successfully support system operation and aid improvement through the development of effective training recommendations in many various domains (Prasanna, Yang & King, 2009), including; military and defence operations, aviation, and air traffic control.
-The results of these CTA studies identified which processes were of most importance and therefore ensured the support of these processes resulting in improved performance (Adams et al., 2009; Crandall, Klein, & Hoffman, 2006; Klein & Militello, 2001; Tofel-Grefhl & Feldon, 2013).
+CTA has been found to successfully support system operation and aid improvement through the development of effective training recommendations in many various domains (Prasanna, Yang & King, 2009), including; military and defence operations (Riley, Endsley, Bolstad & Cuevas, 2006), aviation (Endsley & Robertson, 2002), and air traffic control (Endsley & Rodgers, 1994).
+The results of these CTA studies identified which processes were of most importance and therefore ensured the support of these processes resulting in improved performance (Adams et al., 2009; Crandall, Klein, & Hoffman, 2006; Tofel-Grefhl & Feldon, 2013).

-Successful CTA should progress through a number of stages (Baber et al., 2005; Clark et al., 2008; Hoffman, Crandall & Klein, 2008; WBI, 2007), proceeding from preparatory steps to knowledge elicitation, data analysis and finally, knowledge representation (Crandall, Klein, & Hoffman, 2006; Yusoff & Salim, 2012).
-Through consideration of the available CTA knowledge elicitation techniques it was decided that the CDM would be most suitable to retrospectively examine the tactical decision making processes of AFOs and SFOs during a previously experienced firearms incident.
-The CDM (Crandall, Klein, & Hoffman, 2006; Hoffman, Crandall, & Shadbolt, 1998) is structured as an intensive incident based interview protocol which aims to identify the decision making processes involved in the judgments made during a ‘challenging’ incident that have been personally experienced.
+Successful CTA should progress through a number of stages (Clark et al., 2008; Hoffman, Crandall & Klein, 2008), proceeding from preparatory steps to knowledge elicitation, data analysis and finally, knowledge representation (Yusoff & Salim, 2012).
+Through consideration of the available CTA knowledge elicitation techniques it was decided that the Critical Decision Method (CDM) interview protocol would be most suitable to retrospectively examine the tactical decision making processes of AFOs and SFOs during a previously experienced firearms incident which they considered to be non-routine.
+The CDM (Crandall, Klein, & Hoffman, 2006; Hoffman, Crandall & Klein, 2008) is structured as an intensive incident based interview protocol which aims to identify the decision making processes involved in the judgments made during a ‘challenging’ incident that have been personally experienced.

 The CDM interview is a multi-stage process that utilizes multiple ‘sweeps’ through an incident.
 These sweeps build in intensity; from brief and general incident recall, to an intensive examination guided by the creation of a visual timeline, identification of decision points, and subsequent probing and hypothetical questioning regarding those decision points (Hoffman, Crandall & Shadbolt, 1998; Klein & Militello, 2001).